tarwn/lessthandot-hugo/blogs/content/posts/2013-01-19-indexes-in-mongodb.md

 Some limitations:

-A collection can&#8217;t have more than 64 indexes.
+A collection can't have more than 64 indexes.

-Index keys can&#8217;t be larger than 1024 bytes.
+Index keys can't be larger than 1024 bytes.
 This includes the field value or values, the field name or names, and the namespace.

-Let&#8217;s go take a look at some of these indexes
+Let's go take a look at some of these indexes

 ## Creating A Simple Index in MongoDB

-Let&#8217;s insert some data before we create the index
+Let's insert some data before we create the index

 <pre>db.Indexing.insert( { name : "Denis", age : 20 } )
 db.Indexing.insert( { name : "Abe", age : 30 } )